atlisg/vegan-bot/pm.md

 * Click outside menu bar should close it
 * Click outside select bot should close it
 * Share button bug that Ægir found
+* Make clickable areas bigger for select-bot, about, help, etc.